lucashaley/UnityTeaching/Weekly Tutorials/Week_07a_ProjectSetup.md

 ### Initial Assets

-You’ll find a range of initial assets on Stream.
-Download all of those now and let’s make a start on our workshop projects.
+You’ll find a range of initial assets [here](https://github.com/lucashaley/UnityTeaching/TopDownAssets).
+Download the assets in Week 07 now and let’s make a start on our workshop projects.

 ## Set Up